naninovel/docs/docs/guide/state-management.md

 ## Custom State

-It's possible to "outsource" state handling of your custom objects to a `IStateManager`, so that they will serialize to the save slots with all the engine's data when player saves the game and deserialize back when the game is loaded.
+It's possible to delegate state handling of your custom objects to `IStateManager`, so that they will serialize to the save slots with all the engine's data when player saves the game and deserialize back when the game is loaded.
+All the built-in state-related features (eg, rollback) will also work out of the box with the custom state.

-The following example demonstrates how to subscribe a generic `MonoBehaviour` to the save and load operations.
+Following example demonstrates delegating state handling of "MyCustomBehaviour" component.

 ```csharp
 using UniRx.Async;